cacophony-wj/LeS/README.md

 ## Specific to Light But Sexy

+### FNIS

+First of all, _disable all FNIS related mods in the left pane_ before you do anything else.
+I had to leave them enabled or Wabbajack wouldn't download or install them.
+That's all you need to do if you wish to play LBS, no run of Nemesis should be necessary.

 ### Defeat

 Defeat is ... a little buggy, to say the least... but I have included it in _Light But Sexy_ as a potential death alternative.
 I have most of it disabled because it breaks too often and forces a reload.
 About the only things left active in my setup are the ability to "surrender" with the _K_ key, or assault people with the _H_ key as per Defeat's description.
 Do them early because the script delay is godawful.
 If you want to enable more of it feel free, but be prepared for situations such as being stuck to the ground, unable to move, stuck to the ground _and_ unable to move, or unable to interact with anything or open your inventory.
 If you play a whole game without any of these happening I am curious to know what sorcery you used.